Theme: Global Business and the Digital Economy

 All single country studies must focus on IB relevant topics such as MNEs, international institutions, trade, global value chains etc. Papers submitted to the AIB 2018 conference need to be submitted to one of the ten regular tracks or one of the two special tracks addressing the conference theme.
 Each paper or panel proposal must be submitted to only one track.
 Please select the track closest to your proposal from the list above.
 Please note that there is also a "Special Submissions" track for authors where the appropriate track presents a conflict of interest with the track chair(s) and for purely methodological papers that do not fit the regular track structure.

 All submissions will be handled through the AIB online submission system.
-All manuscripts and proposals must be submitted by November 28, 2017 NEW DEADLINE.
+All manuscripts and proposals must be submitted by December 5, 2017 EXTENDED.
 Please refer to the detailed submission instructions page for additional information on how to prepare and submit your submission.
 For up-to-date information about the conference and related events, please check the conference website at http://aib.msu.edu/events/2018/.
 Any questions regarding this call for papers should be addressed to the track chairs or the Program Chair, JT Li.

 Hong Kong University of Science and Technology